cometbft/cometbft/spec/abci/abci++_app_requirements.md

 the Application designers/implementors must proceed very carefully with the logic/implementation of `ProcessProposal`.
 As a general rule `ProcessProposal` SHOULD always accept the block.

-According to CometBFT's consensus algorithm, a correct process can broadcast at most one precommit message in round *r*, height *h*.
+According to the Tendermint consensus algorithm, currently adopted in CometBFT, a correct process can broadcast at most one precommit message in round *r*, height *h*.

 <!--
-Since, as stated in the [Methods](./abci++_methods.md#extendvote) section, `ResponseExtendVote` is only called when CometBFT is about to broadcast a non-`nil` precommit message, a correct process can only produce one vote extension in round *r*, height *h*.
+Since, as stated in the [Methods](./abci++_methods.md#extendvote) section, `ResponseExtendVote` is only called when the consensus algorithm is about to broadcast a non-`nil` precommit message, a correct process can only produce one vote extension in round *r*, height *h*.
 Let *e<sup>r</sup><sub>p</sub>* be the vote extension that the Application of a correct process *p* returns via